Oct. 31, 2023

 Project Lifecycle Management

-BIM is not limited to the design and construction phases but extends throughout the entire project lifecycle.
+BIM is not limited to the design and construction phases but extends throughout the project lifecycle.
 It supports operations and facility management by providing real-time data for maintenance, renovations, and performance monitoring.

 The Role of AI in BIM